ewang2002/Winstreak.NET/README.md

 ## License
 All code except for the ones listed below are licensed under the MIT license.

-All code that is in `Winstreak.Core/Parsers/ImageParser/Imaging` was taken from the excellent [Accord.NET](https://github.com/accord-net/framework) library and modified to suit my needs.
-These files are licensed under the GNU Lesser General Public License.
+All code that is in `Winstreak.Core/Parsers/ImageParser/Imaging` was taken from the [Accord.NET](https://github.com/accord-net/framework) library and modified to suit my needs.
+These files are licensed under the [GNU Lesser General Public License](https://github.com/accord-net/framework/blob/development/LICENSE).

+If any licensing issues occur, please submit an Github issue.